Understanding the social media generation

 I was lucky enough to attend day two of YMS.
 There were short 25-minute talks running all day with smaller ‘breakout tracks’ interspersed: I attended the e-commerce track hosted by Student Beans and Missguided.

 The day started with a Gen-Z panel where attendees were invited to ask questions to really delve into their thoughts, feelings and outlooks on life.
-The overwhelming outcome of this was that Gen-Z want to make a difference, but they feel like this can’t be done unless they’re part of a larger movement.
+The overwhelming outcome of this was that Gen-Z want to make a difference, but they feel that this can’t be done unless they’re part of a larger movement.
 They appreciate the power of social media in helping them do this.
 Social media provides them with the power in numbers: they can use hashtags, movement groups and communities with like-minded people to help them make the change they want to see.

 Obviously, given my job role, I really took interest in how Gen-Z view and use social media, and the messaging that brands use within that.
 It was almost unanimous that this demographic notices the small things – whether this be ASOS now declaring their models’ pronouns on posts, their awareness of clickbait titles, or brands showcasing diversity in skin colour, body types and identity within their marketing.

 The e-commerce track, which included a Q&A session with Missguided and a Gen-Z panel, provided insight into how Gen-Z view and use social media and how brands such as Missguided are reacting to Gen-Z’s wants, needs and usage habits.

 One thing that stood out to me was that this generation want to make changes that are more long-term, however, when it comes to day-to-day life, they want everything at the click of their finger (or a button) – whether this be same-day delivery, ‘one-stop shop’ type apps or impulse buying.